 In A Nutshell

 We need to understand that while social awkwardness does have its fair share of discomfort, it is not necessarily evil.
+Individuals may feel bashful, shy, uneasy, and even uncomfortable in certain situations but this doesn’t necessarily label them as incompetent or lacking in any way.
 When somebody has an intense focus, they can enhance their systematic thinking towards different things in life.
 It is generally the socially awkward people who excel in intricate specialty areas.
 They bring quite a unique perspective to their work as well as their lives.